TwinklyStar/picoCSV2root/README.md

 It will first rename directories and files inside, e.g. `20231228 (2)`->`20231228_2` and `20231228 (2)_01.csv`->`20231228_01.csv` for subsequent processing.

 After running, check `demo/RootData`, 9 root files are generated.
 Each one corresponds to a directory in `demo` that contains 10 waveforms.
-This number can be set in picoscope GUI.
+This number can be set in picoscope GUI (recommended value: 10000).

 If you want to automatically remove CSV file after converting, uncomment the last two lines in `run.sh`